CLU-MSCP/bedics/background/doctoral.md

 ### 2. Prospective Programs {#programs}

 The best thing you can do to improve your chances of admission is to apply broadly across a number of criteria.
-As noted above in the Excel, typical criteria include:
+As noted above, typical criteria include:

   * Applicant/Acceptance Ratio
   * Average or Minimum GRE Scores